Israeli Pearl Couscous Salad with Feta and Mint

 On Mondays, we deserve to be high maintenance about our lunch.
 Starting the work week is tough.
 The knowledge that you have a bright container of this vibrant Israeli Couscous Salad with Feta and Mint waiting for you in the refrigerator can power you through even the most mundane of early morning meetings.
 Save the limp PB&J for Friday, when morale is high.
-Today calls for a healthy, happy, easy lunch, and this fresh Israeli Couscous Salad is here to satisfy.
+Today calls for a healthy, happy, easy lunch, and this fresh Israeli Pearl Couscous Salad is here to satisfy.

-I am a relative newcomer to the Israeli couscous party.
+I am a relative newcomer to the pearl couscous party.
 If you are not familiar, Israeli couscous (also known as pearl couscous) is actually a small, lightly toasted pasta.
 It’s quick-cooking and makes a refreshing change of pace in cold pasta salads like this one.
 The pearls of couscous nestle into every forkful, but it’s not overly chewy and allows the other ingredients to shine.

 Part of the reason I was slow to adapt to Israeli couscous is that I didn’t think there was a whole grain option available.
 Because whole grains are higher in fiber and protein than their white counterparts (and thus more nutritious and satisfying), I prefer to use them in my cooking.
 Happily, thanks to my partnership with Bob’s Red Mill, I was introduced to this whole wheat Israeli couscous.
 It offers 5 grams of fiber and 7 grams of protein per serving (regular couscous has just 2 grams of fiber), and its mildly nutty flavor is delightful.